wstorey/WEB501Project2/src/md/rules.md

 ---
-title: Rules
+title: About & Rules
-# banner: bannerbears.jpg
+article: rules
 template: page
 ---
 # About